Kigali Beyond the Gorillas: Coffee, Community, and Rwanda's Most Underrated Capital

 One last recommendation?

-If you have one extra evening in Kigali, go to the Nyamirambo Women's Center.
-They run walking tours of the neighborhood, cooking classes, and craft workshops — all run by local women who are building businesses.
+With one extra evening in Kigali, the Nyamirambo Women's Center is the move.
+They run walking tours of the neighborhood, cooking classes, and craft workshops — all run by local women building businesses.
 A 3-hour tour costs $20 and includes food.
-It's joyful, it's real, and the women who run it are some of the most inspiring people you'll meet in Rwanda.
+It's joyful, it's real, and the women who run it are some of the most inspiring people in Rwanda.

 Also: try the passion fruit juice.
-Fresh, from the market, for like 30 cents.
-It's the best fruit juice I've had on any continent.
-And yes, I lived in London for eight years.
-The passion fruit juice here is still better.
+Fresh, from the market, for about 30 cents.
+It's the best fruit juice on any continent — better than anything in London, better than anywhere.
 For more details, see our Kigali travel guide.